Borjali/WearableDevice/README.md

 The title of each column includes the label P_T_N.
 Last letter indicates if the column present a N: Normal, L:Limping, R: Running participant

-test_case: Is the jupyternotebook to analyze new data input.
+**Test_case:** Is the jupyternotebook to analyze new data input.
 The new data needs to be put into a XXX.csv file with a header "qs".

 **Presentation:** Includes the slides